rootsecdev/Microsoft-Blue-Forest/Powershell/JEA/Readme.md

 3. In the ISE code windows copy the following powershell code:

 ```
-# Create a JEA Directory
+# Create a JEA Directory and module setup

 New-Item -Path JEA -ItemType Directory